chenwenhuiGithub/bleHostStack/README.md

 ## TODO

 1. support other cmd and event for hci
-2. support ble-signal(0x0005) channel for l2cap
-3. support other operations for att
-4. support permission check for gatt
+2. support permission check for gatt
-5. support sm protocol
+3. support sm other pairing method
-6. save log to files instead of terminal
-7. code format based on clang-format
-8. optimize send procedure from host to controller, alloc send buffer by hci level to avoid memory copy
+4. optimize send procedure from host to controller, alloc send buffer by hci level to avoid memory copy
-9. move private functions and declarations from .h to .cpp files, add static and "__" as prefix
-10. support multi connections
+5. support multi connections
-11. support flow control
+6. support flow control
-12. fill send data as much as possible at att/gatt level with att_mtu check
-13. move gatt demo code to new file gatt_service_demo.cpp
-14. support 16 Bytes UUID at att/gatt protocol
+7. support 16 Bytes UUID at att/gatt protocol
+8. code format based on clang-format